NateHawk85/Nathans-DnD5e-Foundry-Modules/Docs/v10 Upgrade Notes.md

 - Drag Ruler (temporarily, see Issues)
 - DnD5e Helpers (temporarily, see Issues)
 - Changelogs (not needed anymore, apparently?)
+- Collapsable Journal Sections (not needed with the journal improvements in core Foundry)

 ## Added Modules
 - Lib DF Buttons